-Click on to activate the sequencer.
-You can set the duration to show each camera.
-To do so, right-click on to and move the slider to the desired duration (1 sec to 60 sec).
-In addition, you can change the following settings:

-- Autostart: Once you switch to the Graphic view, the sequencer will start automatically. - Stop at event: The sequencer stops when an event has occurred, allowing you to further investigate the situation.
+- 2. Right-click on 🔁 to change the following settings: - Duration Slider: Move the slider to the desired duration (1 sec to 60 sec) to show each camera. - Autostart: Once you switch to the Grid view, the sequencer starts automatically. - Stop at event: The sequencer stops when an event has occurred, allowing you to further investigate the situation.
 To start again, click on

-...

-- Restart after confirmation: Activate this option if you want to avoid having to restart the sequencer

-over and over again.
+• Restart after confirmation: Activate this option if you want to avoid having to restart the sequencer over and over again.